RPi-Distro/pi-gen/README.md

 # pi-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the berrylan.app Raspbian images_

+This tool is based on the pi-gen tool of the raspberrypi.org Raspbian images.
+It only adds http://repository.nymea.io to the repositories and preinstalls nymea-networkmanager in the image to allow WiFi configuration via BerryLan.

+nymea-networkmanager can be found at https://github.com/guh/nymea-networkmanager

 ## Dependencies